fowlay/gerke-decoder/README.md

 timing of dots and dashes in decoded characters, will be reported.
 Re-running with the -w option set to this value may result in somewhat improved decoding.

+### Expanded spaces

+If spaces between characters and words are expanded, this can be compensated for by specifying e.g:

+    -W 1.2

 ### Clipping level